Oasis Rail Transit Open House materials are now available on the Oasis Rail Transit Public Involvement page of this website.

 - Milford (near the I-275/US 50 interchange)

-Plans for the seven stations and the area surrounding them will be developed as part of the current study.
 The Boathouse station would be used for special event service only.
 Future development of the remaining three proposed stations [East End area (near Torrence Parkway), Lunken Airport (along Wilmer Avenue), and Beechmont Avenue (near Wooster Pike)] would be reserved pending ridership demand and available funding.